NVE/HydAPI/PowerShell-Example/README.md

 Under are some examples for using Powershell to fetch data from the Hydrological API (HydAPI).

 Powershell is installed on most Windows machines and is a powerfull scripting language.
-It natively parses json, which makes it a good fit for querying the HydAPI
+It natively parses json, which makes it a good fit for querying the HydAPI.

 ## Setup
 Note: You may need to change the execution policy for Powershell-scripts: